pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 Failed linting
 ```

-The tool requires a "help section" and citations. `nb2galaxy` can extract the "help section" from either `.rst` or `.md` files and, and citations from a BibTex `.bib` file.
+The tool requires a "help section" and citations. `nb2galaxy` can extract the "help section" from either `.rst` or `.md` files and citations from a BibTex `.bib` file.

 Let us create a markdown file `galaxy_help.md` with the following help text: